GOD'S GUIDING HAND

 well.
 If one direction planned in life – study, career, dating,

-important projects, buying essential assets etc. – is becoming difficult
+important projects, choosing a church to attend, buying essential assets etc. – is becoming difficult

 to pursue and its alternative appears easier, then God may be

 indicating that the alternative is the better choice (even though it may not be as desirable to us, mind

 you).
 In the analogy, God is squeezing the door on

 the wrong direction in life and widely opening another one that is more